badaboot/gatsby-starter-minimal-ts/src/content/thoughts-ai-image.md

 Whenever I look at generated images I want to edit them, since they're usually a little off.

-For example these are cats generated using the [Black Forest's Schnell model](https://huggingface.co/spaces/black-forest-labs/FLUX.1-schnell) with the prompt: "Angry cat in Japanese style."
+For example these cats were generated using the [Black Forest's Schnell model](https://huggingface.co/spaces/black-forest-labs/FLUX.1-schnell) with the prompt: "Angry cat in Japanese style."

 <img src='../../img/cat_1.webp' alt="cat with thin lips" />
 <span>The upper lips are too thin, also the toes are off by one.</span>